Planck 2013 results. VI. High Frequency Instrument data processing: TOI processing

 \subsection{Deglitching and gap-filling}

 The timelines are affected by obvious \emph{``}glitches'' (cosmic ray hits and other large excursions) at a rate of about one per second.
 This generates a huge Poisson noise if not dealt with.
 Such glitches are detected as a large positive signal followed by a roughly exponential tail.
-There are two basic classes of glitches affecting bolometers.
-The statistical and physical understanding of the two populations is given by \citet{planck2011-1.7}, revised and expanded by \citet{planck2013-p03e}.
+There are three basic classes of glitches affecting bolometers.
+The statistical and physical understanding of the different populations is given by \citet{planck2011-1.7}, and revised and expanded by \citet{planck2013-p03e}.
 Here we present the general algorithm.

 The type of TOI used in the deglitching is slightly different from the one used in the main processing described in the following sections.
 Before deglitching, the timeline is demodulated and digitally filtered with a three-point (0.25, 0.5, 0.25) moving kernel.
 Linear interpolation is performed on those parts of the timeline when the bolometer pointing nears Mars, Jupiter or Saturn, as determined by the \emph{BigPlanet} flag (see Sect.~\ref{sec:Input-flags}).
-This step is done to treat the pointing periods containing a planet crossing whose large gradients would otherwise be conflated with glitches.
+This step is done to treat the pointing periods containing a planet crossing whose large gradients would otherwise be confused with glitches.

 The algorithm also requires an estimate of the sky signal in order to assess the magnitude of excursions about the mean.
 It relies on the fact that the signal component of the timeline is periodic within a stable pointing period (up to the slight wobbling of the satellite spin axis).
 We construct a phase-binned ring (PBR), a useful estimate of the sky signal obtained by averaging the unflagged TOI samples in bins of constant satellite rotation phase.
 The phase of a sample is given by the pointing reconstruction pipeline and varies continuously from 0 to $2\pi$ for each scan circle (about one minute).
-The bin size is about the width of a single sample, i.e., 1\parcm7 and the definition of the zero of the phase is irrelevant.
+The bin size is about the width of a single sample, i.e., 1\parcm7, and the definition of the zero of the phase is irrelevant.